 Is a Planning Permit Required?

-The planning provisions within the Wellington Planning Scheme set out controls which determine whether a planning permit is required for particular uses and/or buildings and works on any given property.
-In order to determine whether you require a Planning Permit, firstly you will need to ascertain the zoning of your property and whether there are any applicable overlays affecting the subject site.
-You can obtain a free Planning Property Report from the Land Victoria website.
+The Wellington Planning Scheme sets out controls which determine whether a planning permit is required for particular uses and/or buildings and works on any given property.
+In order to determine whether you require a Planning Permit, first ascertain the zoning of your property and whether there are any applicable overlays.
+To do this, please obtain a free Planning Property Report from here.